-In view of the opposite sign of the coupling constants of modes of the doublet, the divergences identified above does not necessarily mean that of the optomechanical signal in the light reflected from the cavity.
-To check this, such a signal was calculated using the method known in the gravitational wave community as the input-output relations approach~\cite{Buonanno2003,Danilishin2012,Khalili2016}, which for linear optomechanical problems of this kind provides an exact solution.
+In view of the opposite sign of the coupling constants of modes of the doublet, the divergences identified above do not necessarily mean that in the optomechanical signal of the light reflected from the cavity.
+To check this, such a signal was calculated using the so-called input-output relations approach~\cite{Buonanno2003,Danilishin2012,Khalili2016}.

 Using this approach, we considered the system, schematically shown depicted in Fig.\ref{f1}, to be pumped from the left mirror with a strong monochromatic light of frequency $\omega_L$ and amplitude $G_{00}$.
 We are interested in modifications of the light scattered back from the cavity, which are caused by small and slow displacements $x(t)$ of the membrane from its central position, assuming $x(\Omega)k_{L}\ll1$ and $\Omega\ll \omega_{L}$, where $k_{L}=\omega_{L}/c$ and $x(\Omega)$ is the Fourier transform of $x(t)$ at the frequency $\Omega$.
-The Fourier transform at the frequency $\Omega$ of the $x$-modulated part of amplitude of the backscattered light reads (see SI)
+The Fourier transform at the frequency $\Omega$ of the $x$-modulated part of amplitude of the backscattered light reads (see the Appendix)